Homer the Whopper: Production

 Seth Rogen and Evan Goldberg, writers of the film Superbad, are "obsessed" fans of The Simpsons.
 After learning that The Simpsons executive producer James L. Brooks was a fan of Superbad, they decided to ask the producers of the show if they could write an episode.
 In 2006, Ricky Gervais, co-creator of The Office, received credit for writing the season 17 episode "Homer Simpson, This Is Your Wife".
 Rogen and Goldberg "thought if [Gervais] got to write one, maybe [they] could try."
 They were invited to The Simpsons writers room, where they pitched several episode ideas.
 One was accepted, and they wrote an outline with the help of some feedback from the regular writers.

 Rogen commented that he and Goldberg wanted to show with the episode how Hollywood generally ruins superhero films.
 He said that "the whole joke is that Homer is cast to play a guy who's an everyman and they try to make him into this physically fit guy."
 Rogen also noted that the plot mirrors the situation he was in while working on the film The Green Hornet, when he had to lose weight and do physical training for his role.
 Show runner Al Jean commented that the writers tried not to repeat the comic book film theme from the "Radioactive Man" episode.
 Instead they decided to parody the fact that almost every comic book has been turned into a film.
 Jean commented that that scene in the episode in which the studio executives "are trying to think up an idea that hasn't been done really is what they are doing these days [in real life]."

 The table read took place in August 2008, and production on the episode began soon after that.
 Rogen later said that "we sat down for a read-through and three hours later I'm in a studio improv-ing with Homer Simpson, it was the single greatest day of my life."
-Rogen also guest stars in the episode as the character Lyle McCarthy, making him the second guest star to both write an episode and appear in it; Gervais also appeared in the episode he wrote.
+Rogen also voiced the character of Lyle McCarthy, making him the second guest star after Gervais to both write an episode and appear in it.
 The Simpsons creator Matt Groening also makes an appearance in the episode.